matsumotosan/Ultrasound-Joint-Morphology-MQP/README.md

 Measurements for linear acceleration and rotational displacement acquired through MPU 6050 inertial measurement unit (IMU).

 ## 3D Reconstruction
-Pixeal nearest neighbor (PNN) algorithm used to reconstruct a 3D image based on multiple 2D US scans and probe pose data from IMU.
+Pixel nearest neighbor (PNN) algorithm used to reconstruct a 3D image based on multiple 2D US scans and probe pose data from IMU.